-Emphysema is a type of chronic disease.
-Emphysema might be defined as the reduction of the respiratory surface due to the damage to the lung alveolar walls.
+Emphysema is defined as a chronic disease, reduction of the respiratory surface due to damage to the lung alveolar walls.
 It is caused mainly by cigarette smoking.
 The main symptoms of emphysema include shortness of breath and cough.
-Emphysema might lead to loss of elasticity of the lungs.
+Emphysema might lead to a loss of elasticity of the lungs.

-Emphysema may be caused by the following risk factors:
+Emphysema may be caused by the following factors:

 - Exposure to passive cigarette smoking

 Occupational Respiratory Disorders

 Occupational respiratory disorders are defined as any disorder which affects the respiratory system by long-term inhalation of chemicals, proteins, and dust.
 For instance, Asbestosis is caused by the inhalation of asbestos dust.